sn5347-netizen/srmshopfinder/README.md

 # srmshopfinder
-It is a website developed by our team with CSS, Javascript, HTML in the frontend and Java in the backend.
+It is a website developed by our team in order to find shops within the campus and to help with the menus and items